 colleagues in a meeting room

-2. Governance
+2. Data Governance

-Master data management is not a one-time project with a clear beginning and end.
+Remember – master data management is not a one-time project with a clear beginning and end.
 It is an ongoing process that requires a strong vision, leadership and governance to be successful.

 Your organization must define roles and responsibilities for those in charge of managing your master data, establish processes for maintaining the quality of your data, and create policies to govern how your master data is accessed and used.

 A best practice is to create a governing body, such as a center of excellence, that is responsible for overseeing your master data management initiative.
 This group should be made up of representatives from each business unit that uses your master data.
+The governing body should meet regularly to review the status of your master data and make decisions about changes or improvements that need to be made.

 However, in order to be sustainable, your system for master data governance needs to reflect the existing culture and structure of your organization, not be imposed from the top down.